Skeletonxf/reddit-configurable-reply-bot/README.md

 end
 ```
 That was easy :)

+Also you should look over the [Reddit bottiquette](https://www.reddit.com/wiki/bottiquette) before making your bot.
+This example would surely get your bot banned for spam and is only illustrative.

 This repo also contains the legacy python script for the same behavior in the `python legacy` branch.
 The python script is no longer maintained.